 Our product candidates and any products that we may develop or acquire may compete with other product candidates and products for access to manufacturing facilities.
 There are a limited number of manufacturers that operate under cGMP regulations and that are both capable of manufacturing for us and willing to do so.
 If the third parties that we engage to manufacture products for our preclinical tests and clinical trials should cease to continue to do so for any reason, we likely would experience delays in advancing these trials while we identify and qualify replacement suppliers and we may be unable to obtain replacement supplies on terms that are favorable to us.
-Later relocation to another manufacturer will also require notification, review and other regulatory approvals from the FDA and other regulators and will subject our production to further cost and instability in the availability of our product candidates.
-In addition, if we are not able to obtain adequate supplies of our product candidates or the drug substances used to manufacture them, it will be more difficult for us to develop our product candidates and compete effectively.
+Later relocation to another manufacturer will also require notification, review and other regulatory approvals from the FDA and other regulators and will subject our product candidates or the drug substances used to manufacture them, it will be more difficult for us to develop our product candidates and compete effectively.